enso-org/enso/docs/distribution/launcher.md

 ### Per-Project Enso Version

-Project configuration can specify the exact Enso version that should be used inside that project.
+Project configuration must specify the exact Enso version that should be used inside that project.
 The launcher automatically detects if it is in a project (by traversing the directory structure).
 The current project can also be specified by the `--path` parameter.
 All components launched inside a project